-6.1 This Merchant Declaration and Agreement and any non-contractual obligations arising out of or in connection with this Merchant Declaration and Agreement shall be governed by and construed in accordance with the laws of Hong Kong SAR, China without giving effect to its conflict of laws principles.
+6.1 This Merchant Declaration and Agreement and any non-contractual obligations arising out of or in connection with this Merchant Declaration and Agreement shall be governed by and construed in accordance with the laws of Hong Kong SAR, China without regard to conflict of laws provisions.

 First Data Merchant Solutions Merchant Processing Agreement (the “FDMS Agreement” or referred to as this “Agreement” in this Annex)

 This Agreement is entered into between First Data Merchant Solutions (Hong Kong) Private Limited (a company incorporated in Hong Kong SAR, China whose registration number is 1042361 and whose registered office is at Suite 1802-04, Level 18 Dorset House, Taikoo Place , 979 King’s Road, Island East, Hong Kong SAR, China) (referred to as “FDMS”, “us”, “we” or “our” in this Agreement) and you, as the Merchant (referred to as “you” or “your” in this Agreement).

 A. During the term of this Agreement, we will provide you with the Services subject to the terms and conditions of this Agreement.

 B. You agree:

 - i.
 To accept the use of a Card in payment of the purchase price by the Cardholder of goods or services purchased from you and not promote any payment method more favourably than others;

 - ii.
 That the use of the Services is not an endorsement of your business by us and to display a notice to that effect on your website; and

 - iii.
 Not to enter into or otherwise be bound by any arrangement and/or agreement with any other person for the collection of any of the Charges effected by a CUP Card.